Know your university counseling, health resources

 - Undergraduate Students

-The importance of health and wellness among college students has increasingly become a topic of discussion since the onset of the COVID-19 pandemic.
+The importance of health and wellness among university students has increasingly become a topic of discussion since the onset of the COVID-19 pandemic.

 For example, Daemen has built a robust offering of services for students tat support both their mental and physical wellbeing.